loyahdev/third-sign/README.md

 # ThirdSign
 An iOS device sideloading tool ZSign ported to iOS using C++ and bridging headers.

 I made this to prove how it was possible to exploit signing capibilities on iOS and install apps locally with an http proxy.
+ThirdSign's signing uses next to 0 compression making it extremely fast in most usecases.

 ![Untitled design-33](https://github.com/user-attachments/assets/95454acb-5a1f-4bd1-b2b5-6786ec1643d3)
 ![Untitled design-34](https://github.com/user-attachments/assets/a479c3d8-810e-47ac-81df-7d50a6d170cf)